Cloud Services and Compatibility

 PHP #

-We support PHP 8.1 and newer.
-You can pick a major and minor version via your project’s craft-cloud.yaml config file.
+PHP 8.1 and newer are supported on Cloud.
+Pick a major and minor version via your project’s craft-cloud.yaml config file.

 Node #

-Versions 16 and newer of Node are supported in our builder; select a major version with your Cloud config file.
+Versions 16 and newer of Node are supported in our builder via the node-version key in your Cloud config file.
 We plan to add all LTS releases, moving forward.

 Database Engines #

 See our article on working with databases for up-to-date information on supported MySQL and Postgres versions.
-MariaDB is not supported on Craft Cloud, and is no longer a recommended driver for Craft.
+MariaDB is not supported on Craft Cloud, and we no longer recommended it for Craft 5.

 Mailers #